 1. Do You Have Betting Records To Check?

 Record-keeping is a pillar in the foundation of being a sharp bettor.
 You need to keep records of what you bet, where you bet, and why you bet.
 The what you bet and where you bet are pretty clear cut.
 The why you bet can be anything from a narrative explanation to just a category of wager.
-For example, you can track your Closing Line Value (CLV) or Expected Value (EV) to show the reason why you bet.
+For example, you can track your closing line value or expected value to show the reason why you bet.
 You could also just give it a category name like “Wong Teaser” or “Player Prop” to indicate why you bet.
 Even better, track all those things.

 If you didn’t keep adequate records this NFL season, that’s the first thing you need to note to change for next year.
 Double underline this for good measure.
 If you’re not keeping good records, the best day to change your ways is today.